jpamata/jpamata.github.io/_posts/2017-05-27-My-First-Month-as-a-Software-Developer-Intern.md

 **[6:00]** Alarm goes off.
 Read a book, typically memoirs and self-improvement books.

 **[7:00]** Finally Wake Up.
 Get out of bed, eat breakfast, bath, brush teeth.
-If still don't feel like it, I play piano or browse the net.
+If I still don't feel like it, I play piano or browse the net.

 **[8:30]** Arrive at office.
 Open facebook, ycombinator, reddit, and read up the latest articles on business and tech.

 **[9:00]** Start looking at yesterday's work to prepare for a standup report/updates.

 **[9:30]** Meal at Mcdonald's.
-I actually don't need to eat, but the stroll from the office to the nearby Mcdonald's is my "morning coffee".
+I actually don't need to eat, but the daily pilgrimage from the office to the nearby Mcdonald's is my "morning coffee".

 **[10:00]** Normally, a team standup meeting is scheduled at this point.
 Around this time I get some tasks & then I'd add them to my to-do app.
 Thereafter, I'd research ways on how to solve that task and make a plan of action.